Electoral history of Bill Clinton: 1980 Arkansas gubernatorial election

 During his governorship, Clinton worked on educational reform and directed the maintenance of Arkansas's roads.
 His wife Hillary Rodham led a successful committee on urban health care reform.
 Clinton became popular as a national leader, however, his term included an unpopular motor vehicle tax.
-Many citizens were angry over the escape of Cuban refugees (from the Mariel boatlift) detained at Fort Chaffee (AK) in 1980.
+Many citizens were angry over the escape of Cuban refugees (from the Mariel boatlift) detained at Fort Chaffee (AR) in 1980.
 On March 31, 1980, Clinton officially filed documents to seek a second term.
 In the Democratic primaries, Monroe Schwarzlose, a 78-year-old retired farmer, who challenged him in the 1978 Democratic gubernatorial primaries ran against Clinton again.
 Clinton won the Democratic nomination, receiving almost 70% of the popular vote.
 In the general election, the Republican nominee Frank D. White challenged Clinton.
 White accused him of being out of touch with ordinary voters and claimed his policies had raised the tax burden on the middle class.
 He accused the first lady of being too independent and chastised her for not taking her husband's last name.

 In late August, Clinton gave a speech at the 1980 Democratic National Convention.
 When David S. Broder, a journalist for The Washington Post was asked to name two young people who would most likely be the president in the future, he said "I would choose Bill Clinton, the 34-year-old Governor of Arkansas for Democrats, and Jack Kemp, 45, Republican Congressman from Erie County, New York."
 In mid-October, Clinton told the press that "I have never felt more comfortable and at ease before an election", confidently anticipating a victory; however White narrowly defeated him by a margin of just 3.9%.